 The literature since 2005 is clear that patients with cubital tunnel syndrome do just as well following a simple cubital tunnel release as following the bigger, more invasive, more painful operations.
 The cubital tunnel release is a simple, less invasive, less-painful operation that is very similar to the carpal tunnel release; it involves simply releasing the fascia (ligament-like tissue) over the nerve.
 This releases the nerve’s compression and allows the nerve to heal and stops the pain.

 Just like the carpal tunnel release, the cubital tunnel release can be performed endoscopically, through a small incision.
-This is an outpatient procedure, with an early return to activities and a low complication rate.
+However, insurances are no longer paying for the endoscopic cubital tunnel release equipment.
+So I now perform a Mini-Open Cubital Tunnel Release, which is just as minimally invasive as the endoscopic technique.
+Patients shouldn’t really notice any difference between those two surgeries, as they’re essentially the same.
+Mini-Open Cubital Tunnel Release is an outpatient procedure, with an early return to activities and a low complication rate.
 No splint is used.
-(VIDEO)

-What can I Expect After Endoscopic Cubital Tunnel Release?
+What can I Expect After Mini-Open Cubital Tunnel Release?

 Because I inject Marcaine (numbing medicine) into the wound, your fingers will probably be numb for the entire day of surgery.
 You can type and use computers immediately.
-There are no formal activity restrictions after surgery, but I recommend taking it easy for a week or two afterwards.
+There are no formal activity restrictions after surgery, but I recommend taking it easy for a couple of weeks afterwards.
 This surgery has minimal pain, which leads some people to overdo it.

 Please keep the wound clean and dry for 24 hours.
-Bathing is safer than showering.
-Wrap a towel around the dressing in case any water gets in, then place a plastic bag over your hand and secure it tightly with rubber bands.
 After 24 hours the dressings can be removed and the incision can get wet in the shower.
 Blot it dry.
 There are no stitches to remove (they’re buried and absorbable).
 There’s a piece of tape over the wound.
 The tape will fall off when it’s ready.
 The longer it stays on, the nicer the final wound may look.
 Please don’t submerge the incision under water (like swimming, or putting your hand under water) for 10 days after surgery.